dunhampa/hugo_AgainstTheGiants/content/chapters/Chapter_3/Day3Part2DrowPrisoners/index.md

 ADC's pocket fairy companion, ever vigilant, catches a glimpse of another Drow materializing and disappearing in rapid succession.
 Oscorn, keeping a keen eye on the surroundings, notices a lever pushed upwards, seemingly controlling the door that the Drow burst through earlier.
 It becomes evident that the door can only be opened from one side.

-There is another door to the fart east of the next room, which appears to be a prison cell.
+There is another door to the far east of the next room, which appears to be a prison cell.
 Kalinar attempts to force it open, but his efforts prove fruitless as it remains firmly secured from the other side.
 Searching the bodies of the fallen Drow, the team discovers several Drow shortswords and long dark staffs with a spider design on top.
 Additionally, they uncover three medallions and a brooch, intriguing artifacts that may hold further significance in their quest.

 As the team takes a longer look in the second room, they are struck by its opulence and grandeur, far surpassing the previous chamber.
 The dark tapestries and floor coverings have been replaced with exquisite furnishings, including ornate cabinets, a lavish bed, elegant tables, sturdy coffers, a grand wardrobe, and several diwans.